j-homola/rosalind-solutions/README.md

 # rosalind-solutions
-My solutions to the bioinformatics problems on Rosalind
+My solutions to the bioinformatics problems on Rosalind.com